 Banks have different protections to EMIs (Electronic Money Institutions).
 Funds in a bank are covered by the Financial Services Compensation Scheme (FSCS) which cover the first £85k of your funds.

 The safeguarding procedures are designed to protect your whole balance (even above £85K).
-However, these arrangements can mean that in the unlikely event of Fair Payments Limited going into administration, it could take longer for you to get a refund than it would have taken with a bank in the FSCS.
+However, these arrangements can mean that in the unlikely event of Equals Money International Limited going into administration, it could take longer for you to get a refund than it would have taken with a bank in the FSCS.
 It is also possible that some of your funds would be taken as costs by an administrator.

 However, we’d like to stress that it is highly unlikely that the business would fall into administration in this way.